ansible-collections/ibm_zos_ims/docs/ansible_content.rst

 & type-2 commands.

-The **IBM z/OS IMS collection** works closely with offerings such as the `IBM z/OS core collection`_ to deliver a solution that will enable you to automate tasks on z/OS.
+The **IBM z/OS IMS collection** works closely with offerings such as the `IBM z/OS IMS collection`_ to deliver a solution that will enable you to automate tasks on z/OS.

 .. _IBM z/OS IMS collection: